 You already know we love using a commuter kick scooter for our daily trek to work, but what happens when the leaves start to change and the weather starts to cool off?
-The more timid amongst you may decide it’s a good time to start driving or taking public transportation, but real die hard urban scooter fans are undaunted.
+The more timid among you may decide it’s a good time to start driving or taking public transportation, but real die-hard urban scooter fans are undaunted.
 Cities can be a pain when it comes to commuting, but using urban scooters can be practical and fun.
 We know autumn doesn’t seem like a great time to ride kick scooters, but we have a few tricks that will help make your scooter commute a whole lot easier!

 Here are our commuting tips for urban scooters!

 It might not seem cold enough for gloves yet, but remember you’ll be in the breeze as you zip along and you can’t put your hands in your pockets because you’ll need them to steer!
 When your hands are on the handlebars they can get pretty chilly, and if you start to lose circulation, they’ll even get stiff, which is bad news when you need to hit the brakes in a hurry.
 Even on a nice fall day, you’ll be surprised how fast your fingers get chilly when you’re zipping down the street, that’s why gloves are a must-have for an urban scooter commute.